Complexity Classification in Infinite-Domain Constraint Satisfaction: Oligomorphic Permutation Groups

 We define concepts from permutation group theory that will be needed later.
 A permutation group $\cG$ on a set $B$ is \begin{itemize} \item \emph{$k$-transitive} if for any two $k$-tuples $s,t$ of distinct elements from $B$ there is an $\alpha \in \cG$ such that $\alpha s=t$, where the action of $\alpha$ on tuples is componentwise, i.e., $\alpha (s_1,\dots,s_k)=(\alpha s_1,\dots,\alpha s_k)$.
 We say that $\cG$ is \emph{transitive} if it is $1$-transitive. \item \emph{$k$-set transitive} if for any two sets $S,T \subseteq B$ of cardinality $k$ there is an $\alpha \in \cG$ such that $\alpha S = \{\alpha s \; | \; s \in S\} = T$. \end{itemize}

-It is easy to see that a 2-set transitive group is also transitive.
-We prove the contraposition: assume that $\bB$ has more than one orbit.
+It is easy to see that a 2-set transitive permutation group $\cG$ on an infinite set is also transitive.
+We prove the contraposition: assume that $\cG$ has more than one orbit.
 There must be an orbit $O$ with two distinct elements $c_1,c_2$.
 Let $c_3$ be an element not from $O$.
-Then there is no automorphism that maps $\{c_1,c_2\}$ to $\{c_1,c_3\}$, and hence $\bB$ is not 2-set transitive.
+Then there is no automorphism that maps $\{c_1,c_2\}$ to $\{c_1,c_3\}$, and hence $\cG$ is not 2-set transitive.
 More generally, it holds that the number of orbits of $n$-subsets is a non-decreasing sequence~\cite{Oligo}.

 A \emph{congruence} of $\cG$ is an equivalence relation on $B$ that is preserved by all permutations in $\cG$.
 The equivalence classes of a congruence are also called \emph{blocks}.
 A congruence is \emph{trivial} if each block contains only one element (and \emph{non-trivial} otherwise), and it is called \emph{proper} if it is distinct from the equivalence relation that has only one block.
 When $\bB$ is an $\omega$-categorical structure and $\cG$ its oligomorphic automorphism group, then the congruences of $\cG$ are exactly the first-order definable equivalence relations in $\bB$ (and so we apply the terminology that we have for congruences also to those equivalence relations).
 A permutation group $\cG$ is called \emph{primitive} if $\cG$ is transitive and every proper congruence of $\cG$ is trivial, and \emph{imprimitive} otherwise.
 Clearly, 2-transitive structures are always primitive.